RobinLinus/coins-legacy/notes/coins-protocol.md

 The following mechanism compresses well:

 The covenant contains lots of redundancy.
-Actually, it is just a workaround to commit to the hash of a next transaction.
+Actually, we use its signatures `s` value as a workaround to commit to the hash of a particular next transaction.
 So the covenant's private key can be a public constant.
-His nonce can be reused and thus, is also just a constant.
+His nonce can be reused and thus, is can also be just a constant.

 For maximum compression we can define:
   - The redeem key equals the key of the sender of the funding transaction.